ocmoses/LibraryAPI/README.md

     to start the server on `localhost:8000`

 Go to `http://localhost:8000` in your browser
-Your database has been prepopulated with four yours with the following credentials:
+Your database has been prepopulated with four users with the following credentials:

 -   ```bash
     username: teacher@library.com